choojs/choo/README.md

 - __`.on('render')`__: when the DOM re-renders
 - __`.on('pushState')`__: when the history API is triggered

+The `render` event should be emitted (`emitter.emit('render')`) whenever you want the app to re-render the DOM - it won't happen on its own except when you navigate between routes.

+The `pushState` can be emitted to navigate between routes: `emitted.emit('pushState', '/some/route')`.

+Both `render` and `pushState` will only have an effect once the `DOMContentLoaded` event has been fired.

 ### `app.route(routeName, handler)`
 Register a route on the router.
 Uses [nanorouter][nanorouter] under the hood.
 Params can be registered by prepending the routename with `:routename`, e.g.